rakeentanvir/rakeentanvir.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student in Business Administration in the Strategy Department at Duke University’s Fuqua School of Business.
-My background spans economics, statistics, mathematics, and psychology, and I draw on economic history, strategic management theory, and empirical economics to study how innovation and entrepreneurship respond to uncertainty so as to make them more effective.
+My background spans economics, statistics, mathematics, and psychology, and I draw on economic history, strategic management theory, and empirical economics to study how innovation and entrepreneurship respond to uncertainty and become more effective.
 My current projects examine:
 - How firms adopt and diffuse automation technologies, and interact with labor in the process
 - How businesses and workers adapt to shocks and build resilience
 - How entrepreneurs design and use experiments to test startups and raise capital

-Across these areas, my broader aim is to understand how firms and entrepreneurs navigate uncertainty, and how strategy and policy can transform uncertainty into opportunities for progress.
+My broader aim is to understand how firms and entrepreneurs navigate uncertainty, and how strategy and policy can transform uncertainty into opportunities for progress.

 # Interests
 Outside of research, I explore systems for growth in life, fitness, and creative practice.
 I see designing research and structuring routines as parallel processes: both involve organizing complexity to uncover patterns, drive resilience, and create progress.